About the Email Task

 - Ability to use library messages (and thus provide message translations) for the email body and the subject line.

-- Access to Actions Reporting for troubleshoot purposes.
+- Access to Workflows Reporting for troubleshoot purposes.

 - Ability to be triggered not just by survey response completion, but also by survey response edits, events in Salesforce, an ongoing schedule, changes made to tickets, and other events.